jithingithub99/netcat-usage/README.md

 Make ready the pod prometheus-0 to send the data to newly created pod

-On receiving pod (prometheus-bkp-pod) execute below command
+On data receiving pod (prometheus-bkp-pod) execute below command

  `` nc -l -p 1234 > prometheus-bkp.21122021.tar.gz ``

+ where 1234 is the network port

 On sending pod (prometheus-0) execute below commands